Are you looking to become an inventory control manager? We don't blame you! The job is interesting, important, and the pay isn't bad either.

 - Leadership.
 Inventory control managers are in charge of a number of employees who work with inventory.
 They need to be able to lead by example, resolve conflict, and take decisive action.

 - Problem solving.
-There are many issues that may arise like shrinkage, dead stock, or missing product.
+There are many issues that may arise like inventory shrinkage, dead stock (see dead stock meaning), or missing product.
 Inventory control managers need to be able to quickly and efficiently find solutions.

 - Data analysis.
 Inventory is built around data.
-It is used to calculate reorder points, lead time, economic order quantity, and more.
+It is used to calculate reorder point (use our reorder point formula), lead time (what is lead time?), economic order quantity, and more.
 A good inventory control manager makes informed, data-driven decisions to help the business grow.

 Inventory Supervisor Responsibilities